UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 * Go to the [SURF Research Cloud portal](https://portal.live.surfresearchcloud.nl) and log in.
-* Allocate storage (optional).
+* Optional: Allocate storage.
 This step is only required if you expect to install a lot of programs on the virtual research environment and expect to create or use a lot of data.
 In the case of Ricgraph: > 100M nodes and edges.
+  This is for advanced use only, since this storage will be attached to */data* in the virtual research environment, and not to */var/lib*, where the Neo4j Community Edition graph database lives.
   * Click on "Create new storage".
   * Select the collaborative organization that you want to use for running Ricgraph.
 If you have only one, it will be preselected.